 - Conformity Determination (2)

-NIRB 125429/19UN013: Notice of Screening and Comment Request for City of Iqaluit's "Apex River Drinking Water Supply" Project Proposal
+NIRB 125429/19UN013: Notice of Release of Screening Decision Report for City of Iqaluit's "Apex River Drinking Water Supply" Project Proposal

 Nunavut Impact Review Board

 P.O.
 Box 1360 (29 Mitik)

 We appreciate your feedback/input.
 However you are currently not registered on the site (or your session has expired).

 Registering for an account takes only moments and will provide you with more options/opportunities to participate in the NIRB process...Register an Account